sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

    >>> x_vals = np.array([
    ...     p_vals[3] + p_vals[4],  # q [m]
    ...
 0.0,  # u [m/s]
    ...
-0.0,  # a [?]
+0.0,  # a [unitless]
    ... ])
    ...

-We can set the excitation to zero to test the numerical functions:
+We can set the excitation to 1.0 to test the numerical functions:

 .. plot::
    :format: doctest